SciML/QuasiMonteCarlo.jl/docs/src/design_matrix.md

 !!! warning

     The method `generate_design_matrices(n, d, sampler, R::NoRand, num_mats, T = Float64)` is an ad hoc way to produce a Design Matrix.
 Indeed, it creates a deterministic point set in dimension `d × num_mats` and splits it into `num_mats` point set of dimension `d`.
 The resulting sequences have no QMC guarantees.
     This seems to have been proposed in Section 5.1 of [*Saltelli, A. et al. (2010)*](https://www.sciencedirect.com/science/article/pii/S0010465509003087)[^1] to do uncertainty quantification.
+    See [this discussion](https://github.com/SciML/QuasiMonteCarlo.jl/pull/79#discussion_r1222946133) for a visual proof.

 [^1]: Saltelli, A., Annoni, P., Azzini, I., Campolongo, F., Ratto, M., & Tarantola, S. (2010).
 Variance based sensitivity analysis of model output.
 Design and estimator for the total sensitivity index.
 Computer physics communications, 181(2), 259-270.
 ## Example